Jigawa State: Topography

 The state has a total land area of approximately 22,410 square kilometres.
 Its topography is characterized by undulating land, with sand dunes of various sizes spanning several kilometres in parts of the State.
 The southern part of Jigawa comprises the basement complex while the northeast is made up of sedimentary rocks of the Chad Formation.
 The main rivers are Hadejia, Kafin Hausa and Iggi Rivers with a number of tributaries feeding extensive marshlands in north-eastern part of the State.
 Hadejia – Kafin Hausa River traverses the state from west to east through the Hadejia-Nguru wetlands and empties into the Lake Chad Basin.

 Vegetation

-Most parts of Jigawa lie within the Sudan Savannah with elements of Guinea Savannah in the southern part.
-Total forest cover in the state is below national average of 14.8%.
-Due to both natural and human factors, forest cover is being depleted, making northern part of the state highly vulnerable to desert encroachment.
+Most parts of Jigawa lie within the Sudan Savannah with elements of Guinea Savannah in the southern part.Total forest cover in the state is below national average of 14.8%.
+Due to both natural and human factors, forest cover is being depleted, making the northern part of the state highly vulnerable to desert encroachment.
 The state enjoys vast fertile arable land to which almost all tropical crops could adapt, thus constituting one of its highly prized natural resources.
 The Sudan savannah vegetation zone is also made up of vast grazing lands suitable for livestock production.

+Flood

+Jigawa state is prone to perennial floods which have constantly ravaged the state, causing extensive damage and destruction, wreaking havoc on farm lands.